Building a fairer, safer, greener supply chain

 In the face of rapid urbanisation and growing pollution, we all deserve a greener, fairer, safer future.
 That’s why, as a sustainable mobility leader, Alstom is fully committed to reducing environmental, social and ethical risks at each link in its supply chain.

 Alstom develops complex and integrated projects that require a strong and trustworthy ecosystem in order to succeed.
-Specifically, this means developing close partnerships with carefully selected 15,000 suppliers and contractors covering rolling stock, signalling, digital mobility solutions, infrastructure, maintenance and modernisation activities to guarantee the highest safety and quality standards.
-To achieve this, Alstom has created a dedicated Sustainable Sourcing Policy including an Ethics and Sustainable Development Charter for Alstom’s Suppliers and Contractors.
-Alstom has set the objective that all it suppliers and contractors commit to respecting this charter.
+Indeed, this means developing close partnerships with approximately 20,000 suppliers and contractors in more than 80 countries.
+They represent 60% of the global spend and cover a wide range of activities such as: train metallic and interior, electrical & propulsion, digital mobility solutions, infrastructure, maintenance and modernisation activities to guarantee the highest safety and quality standards.
+To achieve this, Alstom has created a dedicated Sustainable Procurement Policy, including an Ethics and Sustainable Development Charter for Alstom’s Suppliers and Contractors.
+Alstom has set the objective that all its suppliers and contractors commit to respecting this Charter.

 (the information below is non-exhaustive)